TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 # Preface

-We plan to set up a demo for players before deciding various things, but to do so we'll first need to add some degree of overlay support for doubles targeting.

 Most of this document is info-providing, but a few portions are more heavily opinion-based, and should just be considered as points for discussion.

 # Features

-*Might be deployed in phases, e.g. defiance doubles after anniversary run, then doubles with targeting some time later, and battle royale some time after that.*

 ## Deployed
-1. Support for defiance double battles
+1. Complete support for defiance double battles
-1. Overlay support for 1v1 - 4v4
+1. Overlay support for 3v3 & 4v4
 1. [Live data (HP, PP, moves, ability, etc) reading & writing for all Pokemon](#live-data-reading/writing)
 1. Detection of all softlocks
 1. Ability to retry broken matches, both automatically and manually